Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 ```python
     def robotInit(self):
 ```
 This line defines the function `robotInit` with the argument of `self`.
 All robots need to have the `robotInit` function to work.
-It is the first thing that is called when the robot is created and it is where you put all of your variables like the talons or joysticks.
+It is the first thing that is called when the robot is created and it is where you put all of your variables like the sparks or joysticks.
 The word `self` in parenthesis refers to your `PracticeBot` class.
 All functions in a class need to have the `self` keyword in parentheisis.
 Notice this line is indented, this means that it is inside of the `PracticeBot` class.
 ```python
         self.joystick = wpilib.Joystick(0)
 ```